kubernetes/minikube/site/content/en/docs/handbook/accessing.md

     hello-minikube1   LoadBalancer   10.96.184.178   10.96.184.178   8080:30791/TCP   40s
     </pre>

-    note that without minikube tunnel, kubernetes would be showing external IP as "pending".
+    Note that without minikube tunnel, Kubernetes will show the external IP as "pending".

 5. Try in your browser

-    open in your browser (make sure there is no proxy set)
+    Open in your browser (ensure there is no proxy set)

     ```shell
     http://REPLACE_WITH_EXTERNAL_IP:8080
     ```

-    Each service will get its own external ip.
+    Each service will get its own external IP.

 ----